-§ 1.-Constitution of Government. (a)--The Indua Council.
+§ 1.-Constitution of Government.

+(a)--The India Council.

-3. As a dependency of the British Crown, India is primarily ruled by the Queen of England under the style of Empress of India, a title assumed by her in 1877, as declaratory of the supremacy of the British 'Government over all the Native States in India.
+- 3. As a dependency of the British Crown, India is primarily ruled by the Queen of England under the style of Empress of India, a title assumed by her in 1877, as declaratory of the supremacy of the British Government over all the Native States in India. - 4.
+The Home Government of India is conducted through a Member of the British Cabinet, the Secretary of State for India, aided by his Council, known as the Council of India.